aza/vr.js/experimental/usb-driver/README.md

 # Experimental Oculus Rift USB Driver

-This implements a simple, hacky Oculus Rift dev kit driver in pure Javascript using the chrome.usb APIs.
+This implements a simple, hacky Oculus Rift dev kit driver in pure Javascript using the [chrome.usb](http://developer.chrome.com/trunk/apps/usb.html) APIs.
 It only runs on Chrome, and only within a Packaged App.

+If Mozilla completes their implementation of [WebUSB](https://bugzilla.mozilla.org/show_bug.cgi?id=674718) then this could be made to run there as well.

 ## Preparing the Device